 Families can talk about violence in media.
-Is the impact of the violence in Luigi's Mansion 3 affected by the cartoonish yet spooky visual of the game?
+Is the impact of the violence in Luigi's Mansion 3 affected by the cartoonish visuals of the game?
 What's the difference between scariness and violence?
 Are they sometimes the same thing?

 You can't be brave if you're not scared, so can you think of any times when you worked up the courage to face your fears?
-How did you feel afterwards?
+How did you feel afterward?